Here’s How the Apple Military Discount Works and How You Qualify

 All branches of the armed forces are eligible along with the National Guard and Reserve.

-What Products Can I Get a Discount On?
+The Products You Can Get a Discount On

 As a general rule, you’ll score a 10% discount on the iPhone, Apple Watch, iPad, MacBook, Apple TV, and accessories.